git/git.github.io/rev_news/drafts/edition-109.md

   Git itself?

   [tig](https://jonas.github.io/tig/).
-I use it all the time, every suday.
-It's so good that I basically never use `git log`, unless I'm piping it through to search it.
+I use it all the time, every day.
+It's so good that I basically never use `git log`, unless I'm searching through it interactively with the pager.

   Every time I see someone proudly showing off their latest "git-log" incantation (with all its bells and whistles), I think to myself "I